Herd Unit Maps

 - Contact your local Texas Parks and Wildlife Department (TPWD) Biologist for a Landowner Permit Application.
 Donít know your biologist?
 Find a Biologist in your area.
 Completed applications should be returned to your local biologist.

-- Hunters interested in Pronghorn permits may download the Pronghorn Lease List for more information about available permits.
+- Hunters interested in Pronghorn permits may download the Pronghorn Lease List (BUCK, DOE) for more information about available permits.
 Current season lease information is usually available mid to late August.
 Hunters should also check for hunts available through the Public Hunt Drawing System.

 When do I apply?